 What Is the Art Print Publisher’s Market?

 Art print publishers who primarily market limited edition prints generally sell to galleries, direct to collectors, some wholesalers and interior designers.
 The average customer base of open edition/poster publishers consists of big box retailers, smaller chain stores, independent galleries, contract interior designers and international markets.

-Look for more details in next week’s post on what an art print publisher’s ideal artist wish list looks like.
-Subscribe here to make sure you get the scoop!
+Look for more details in next week’s post on what an art print publisher’s ideal artist wishlist looks like.

 Resources to Research for Art Print Publishers:

 Magazines and publications

 - Artist’s & Graphic Designer’s Market

 - Art Business Today